Slash (musician): 2009–present: "Slash featuring Myles Kennedy and the Conspirators"

-2016–present: Return to Guns N' Roses
+2016–present: return to Guns N' Roses

 On December 29, 2015, several days after a Guns N' Roses-related teaser was released to movie theaters, Billboard reported that Slash would rejoin the band to headline Coachella 2016, filling the lead guitarist spot vacated when DJ Ashba left the band.
 Guns N' Roses were officially announced as headliners of Coachella on January 4, 2016, with KROQ reporting Slash and Duff McKagan would rejoin the band.
 Slash performed with Guns N' Roses for the first time in 23 years during the band's secret warmup gig at the Troubadour in Los Angeles on April 1, 2016.
 The band then embarked on the Not in This Lifetime...
-Tour, which became a massive success, grossing over $584 million by its conclusion in 2019.
+Tour, which became a massive success, grossing $584 million by its conclusion in 2019.
 In 2021, Slash appeared on his first songs with the band since 1994, "Absurd" and "Hard Skool".
+In 2023 the band went on tour again, notably playing both the Glastonbury Festival in England and the Power Trip Festival in Indio, California.
+They also released a new single, "Perhaps".

 Session work

 In 1991, Slash played lead guitar on the single "Give In to Me" off Michael Jackson's album Dangerous, as well as for the opening skit of the video for the song "Black or White" off the same album.
 In 1995, he played guitar on "D.S.", a controversial song from Jackson's HIStory: Past, Present and Future, Book I album, and in 1997 appeared on the song "Morphine" off the remix album Blood on the Dance Floor: History in the Mix.
-In 2001, Slash played on "Privacy" off Jackson's final studio album, Invincible.
 Slash also joined Jackson on several occasions on stage, most notably at the 1995 MTV Video Music Awards playing with Jackson on "Black or White" (and the introduction of "Billie Jean").
 He made two surprise appearances during Jackson's 1992 Dangerous World Tour in Spain and Japan and supported the 1999 charity concerts MJ & Friends in Seoul and Munich playing the same set as he did for 1995's MTV Video Music Awards.
 The last time Slash and Jackson shared a stage was on both 2001 Michael Jackson: 30th Anniversary Special concerts in New York City playing "Black or White" and "Beat It".